Forwarding Packets Greedily on the Line: The Algorithm

 \section{The Algorithm \GREEDY}

-Since the priority of a packet at any point in time is a lower bound on its flow time, a natural greedy choice would be to forward packets with high priority.
+Since the priority of a packet at any point in time is a lower bound on its flow time, a natural greedy choice is to forward packets with high priority.
 This is what the greedy algorithm does.

-\GREEDY: In each time step, on each router where at least one packet is waiting, forward a packet with the highest priority on that router.
-We remark that an arbitrary tie-breaking rule may be used.
+\GREEDY: In each time step, every router with at least one waiting packet forwards a packet of highest priority.
+Ties may be broken arbitrarily.

-By providing matching upper and lower bounds, we show that the competitive ratio of \GREEDY is exactly $2-1/2^{k-1}$ (recall that $k$ is the number of active routers in the network).
+By providing matching upper and lower bounds, we show that the competitive ratio of \GREEDY is exactly $2-1/2^{k-1}$ for $k$ routers and packets of lengths~1 and~2.